jiudingsun01/HyperDAS/README.md

   <img src="assets/hyperdas_framework.png" width="800px">
 </p>

-The HyperDAS framework, used here to find the features that mediate the concept of "country":
+The HyperDAS is a highly modulized framework, used here to search for the features in LLMs that mediate the concept of "country" automatically:

 1. **Concept Encoding**: A natural language description that specifies which concept to localize, "The country of a city", is encoded by a transformer hypernetwork with two additional cross-attention blocks attending to the hidden states of the target LM prompted with the base text "Vienna is in" and the counterfactual text "I love Paris".